NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

 • National Industry: 6-digit code

-Find any NAICS code instantly using the NAICS Code Lookup/Directory.
+Find any code using the NAICS Code Lookup Directory.

 Rule of thumb

-Use NAICS when you need a modern, standardized classification for government reporting, regulatory context, or contracting workflows.
+Use NAICS when you need a current, standardized classification for government reporting, statistical analysis, and official workflows.

-For legacy datasets and private databases that rely on historical comparability, you may also want to store a SIC value alongside NAICS.
+For legacy datasets and private databases that rely on historical continuity, store a SIC value alongside NAICS.
 See SIC vs NAICS Codes.

 Brief Description of the NAICS Sectors